 This is a guest post from Libby Jenkinson, a registered pharmacist, mother of 3 children, and the founder of ditchthecarbs.com, the leading low carb website in New Zealand and Australia.

-The importance of whole food nutrition in children’s health and development cannot be stressed enough.
-All children will benefit from lowering their sugar and carbohydrate intake, especially from processed and junk foods.
+We cannot overemphasize the importance of whole food nutrition in children’s health.
+All children will likely benefit from lowering their sugar and carbohydrate intake, especially from processed and junk foods.

-For Low Carb Kids the emphasis should be on feeding them tasty nutrient dense meals.
-Children shouldn’t be relying on sugars, grains and high carb snacks.
+We emphasize feeding Low Carb Kids tasty nutrient dense meals rather than relying on sugars, grains and high carb snacks.
 Low carb is all about going back to basics – meat, vegetables, low sugar fruit, seeds, nuts and healthy fats.
 Real food is simple food.